 The Board is responsible for determining whether a director is an independent director.
-Of the current directors, James Anderson, Ramon Davila, Hernan Dorado Smith and Richard Silas are not independent directors because of their positions as Chief Executive Officer, President, Chief Strategy Officer, and Vice-President, Corporate Development and Secretary of the Company, respectively.
+Of the current directors, James Anderson and Richard Silas are not independent directors because of their positions as Chief Executive Officer, President and Vice-President, Corporate Development and Secretary of the Company, respectively.
 On the other hand, Daniel Oliver, Jr., William Gehlen and Miranda Werstiuk are considered "independent" directors of the Company as they are neither officers nor employees of the Company, do not receive, directly or indirectly, any consulting, advisory or other compensatory fees from the Company for acting in any capacities other than as directors of the Company and have no ongoing interest or material relationship with the Company other than their shareholdings and stock options in the Company and serving as directors.

-Accordingly, while it is anticipated that following the Meeting, the Board will have more "non-independent" directors than "independent" directors, it is the objective of the Company to strive to attain a majority of independent Board members and it has taken a step towards this objective with the addition of Ms. Werstiuk to the Board.
+Accordingly, it is anticipated that following the Meeting, the Board will have more "independent" directors than "independent" directors and it is the objective of the Company to strive to maintain a majority of independent Board members.